-The El Salvador Mural Project was initiated in 2010.
-Funded through a 2011-2012 Fulbright Research Grant, Heidenry traveled across El Salvador speaking with artists and community organizers to document the nation’s murals.
-The resulting online archive is a two-year collaborative project between Heidenry and Salvadoran programmer, Jaime Montoya.
-The intent is to provide a platform and international voice to Salvadoran mural art and to create a photographic resource so that the country’s walls can be researched, shared and documented.
+In 2010, Heidenry began the El Salvador Mural Project.
+Funded through a 2011-2012 Fulbright Research Grant, she traveled across El Salvador speaking with artists and community organizers to document the nation’s murals.
+The resulting online archive was a two-year collaborative project between Heidenry and Salvadoran programmer, Jaime Montoya.
+The intent was to provide a platform and international voice to Salvadoran mural art and to create a photographic resource so that the country’s walls can be researched, shared and documented.

 - “The Murals of El Salvador: Reconstruction, Historical Memory and Whitewashing,” Public Art Dialogue, 2014